Brian Ervine

-Brian Ervine (born October 1951, Belfast) is a playwright, songwriter and teacher living in Belfast, Northern Ireland.
+Brian Ervine (born October 1951) is a Northern Irish playwright, songwriter, teacher and former Ulster loyalist politician, based in Belfast.

 The Northern Irish playwright St John Ervine (1883–1971) was a distant relative.

-In October 2010 he succeeded Dawn Purvis as the leader of the Progressive Unionist Party.
-Ervine's wife Linda serves as the Irish Language Officer at Turas, an Irish-language programme notable for its location in east Belfast.
+As a politician, he served as leader of the Progressive Unionist Party (PUP) from 2010 to 2011, having succeeded Dawn Purvis.
+Ervine's wife, Linda, serves as the Irish Language Officer at Turas, an Irish-language programme notable for its location in east Belfast.